 g.
 Failure to notify a race official after withdrawing from a race;

 h.
 Violation of the Medical Control Rules as set forth in Article VIII;

 i.
 Refusal to abide by the final determination by USA Triathlon of any matter relating to these Rules or the sport of triathlon; and

 j.
 Any act which disgraces or brings discredit to the sport of triathlon.

 3.9 Effect of Suspension.
-Any person suspended from membership in USA Triathlon shall be ineligible to participate in any USA Triathlon sanctioned event and shall be disqualified from any USA Triathlon sanctioned event during the suspension period and until such time as that person has applied for and received written notice of reinstatement from USA Triathlon.
+Any person suspended from membership in USA Triathlon shall be ineligible to participate in any USA Triathlon sanctioned event and shall be disqualified from any USA Triathlon sanctioned event during the suspension period and until that person has applied for and received written notice of reinstatement from USA Triathlon.

 3.10 Reinstatement.
 Any person who has been suspended must apply in writing to USA Triathlon for reinstatement after or immediately preceding expiration of the suspension period.

 3.11 Notice of Disciplinary Actions.
 Any person reprimanded, censured, suspended, or expelled from USA Triathlon shall be entitled to receive reasonable notice of such disciplinary action.